 Three facts make it tough to argue for anything but a perfect score in this section: the Superb offers more space than almost every other car of its type, costs less than almost all of its direct rivals and retains its value very strongly indeed.

-In as-tested spec, it is predicted by our market experts to retain more than 50 percent of its value over three years and 36,000 miles – good enough to shame a 3 Series or a C-Class, never mind a Passat or a Mondeo.
+In as-tested spec, it is predicted by our market experts to retain more than 50 percent of its value over three years and 36,000 miles – good enough to shame a BMW 3 Series or a Mercedes C-Class, never mind a Volkswagen Passat or a Ford Mondeo.

-The line-up is now sufficiently broad to start at just over £20k in entry-level S trim and finish north of £36k for the priciest wagon in Laurin & Klement format.
+The line-up is now sufficiently broad to start at just over £25k in entry-level SE trim and finish north of £42k for the priciest wagon in Laurin & Klement format.

 Secondly, the Superb’s fuel economy could be better.
 The 47.2mpg our True MPG testers recorded is about 15 percent adrift of the mark set by the car’s like-for-like rivals.
-The Greenline version of the model, twinned exclusively with the 1.6 TDI, will offer sub-100g/km CO2 efficiency and claims 76.4mpg combined, however.
+That said, with eco-tinged Greenline models now effectively replaced by the plug-in iV, this 2.0 TDI is now the most efficient traditional-powered Superb on sale, with WLTP figures for the estate of up to 57.7mpg and CO2 emissions of as little as 129g/km.